mgao6767/mingze-gao/research/index.md

 Real Estate Collateral, Lender Screening, and M&A Performance, with Thanh Son Luong and Buhui Qiu.

+- _Reject & Resubmit_ at the _Review of Corporate Finance Studies_.
 - FMA 2022, FIRN 2022.

 ## ‍🎓 Student Supervision